 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I would like to thank the member for his question.
-Yes, we are looking at the numbers and we are looking at how we can improve the system of people getting stuck in between their departure and their destination.
-We see them sleeping in the terminal which is not very good to see.
+I also thank the member for that question.
+Yes, we have looked at the numbers and we are looking at how we can improve the system for people who get stuck between their departure and their destination due to weather.
+We see them sleeping in the terminal, which is not very good to see.

-We did start an initiative to lease rooms from the hotels, and for the next month, actually we have been doing that since last year, and it has definitely provided easier logistical support, but it does create another expense for the government, but we prefer that all medical travel patients remain safe, and we began that initiative for that reason.
+We did start an initiative to lease rooms from the hotels.
+We have been doing that since last year and it has definitely provided easier logistical support, but it does create another expense.
+We prefer that all medical travel patients remain safe and we began the initiative for that reason.

-We have looked at the numbers here in the House and if it seems too low, (interpretation ends here) in terms of the prefeasibility numbers, as has been discussed in this House, they are low in terms of looking at a boarding home in Rankin Inlet and whether we need to move to the next step of a feasibility study.
+We have discussed the numbers here in the House and they seem too low.
+I'll respond to you in English. (interpretation ends) In terms of the prefeasibility numbers, as has been discussed in this House, they are low in terms of looking at a boarding home in Rankin Inlet and whether we need to move to the next step of a feasibility study.

-Looking at some of the factors, looking forward, looking at the new long-term care facility, looking at the dental services in the community, as well as what we are hoping to stand up again, the birthing centre in Rankin Inlet through stronger staffing; looking forward, there are things that are moving us towards a feasibility study for looking at a boarding home in Rankin Inlet. (interpretation) Thank you, Mr. Speaker.
+Looking at some of the factors, looking forward, looking at the new long-term care facility, looking at the dental services in the community as well as what we are hoping to stand up again, the birthing centre in Rankin Inlet, through stronger staffing, looking forward, there are things that are moving us towards a feasibility study for looking at a boarding home in Rankin Inlet. (interpretation) Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Mr. Simailak.
+Speaker: Your second and final supplementary, Mr. Simailak.

 Mr. Simailak: Thank you, Mr. Speaker.
 I thank the minister for the responses.
 I'm glad the department is now looking at doing a prefeasibility study on either building or leasing a boarding home in Rankin Inlet.
-I think its time to make it happen, with the feasibility study, not just look at it.

-Far too many times we all have heard stories of people getting stuck in Rankin Inlet either because of weather in their home community, or the airline went mechanical while in Rankin Inlet.
+I think it's time to make it happen with the feasibility study and not just look at it.
+Far too many times we all have heard stories of people getting stuck in Rankin Inlet either because of weather in their home community or the airline going mechanical while in Rankin Inlet.

 Can the minister respond to when a feasibility study would be done?
-Would that be in next fiscal year, or is that something five years down the road that a feasibility study would done, on whether to build a boarding home, or lease a boarding home in Rankin Inlet?
+Would that be in next fiscal year or is that something five years down the road that a feasibility study would be done on whether building a boarding home or leasing a boarding home in Rankin Inlet?
 Thank you, Mr. Speaker.

-Speaker: You answered some of those question, type of questions before, but you can answer in a shorter version.
+Speaker: You answered some of those types of questions before, but you can answer it in a shorter version.
 Hon.
 Minister of Health, Mr. Main.

 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends here) In terms of when we would move to a feasibility study, we would be looking to move soon.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) In terms of when we would move to a feasibility study, we would be looking to move soon.
 We would be approaching Indigenous Services Canada to ask for financial support to complete the feasibility study.

-Mr. Speaker, I'm trying to keep this short, but I have to mention that when we talk about working the Indigenous Services Canada, we have a huge item that's also on the table and it's the funding agreement for Non-Insured Health Benefits, and it's a big item of concern for the department right now.
+Mr. Speaker, I'm trying to keep this short, but I have to mention that when we talk about working with Indigenous Services Canada, we have a huge item that's also on the table and it's the funding agreement for Non-Insured Health Benefits.
+It's a big item of concern for the department right now.
 I should mention that because it is in the same funding stream. (interpretation) Thank you, Mr. Speaker.